Can I Get a Discount on My Council Tax?

 Council Tax Reduction (CTR)

-Council Tax Reduction (CTR) is sometimes called Council Tax Support, it's a reduction on your Council Tax bill and is available to people on a low income (less than £16,000).
-It replaced Council Tax Benefit in April 2013.
+Council Tax Reduction (CTR) is sometimes called Council Tax Support, it's a reduction on your Council Tax bill and is available to people on a low income or receiving benefits and have savings less than £16,000.
+If you are in receipt of the Guarantee Credit of Pension Credit you may qualify even if your capital exceeds £16,000.
+Council Tax Reduction replaced Council Tax Benefit in April 2013.
 Find out if you qualify and what discount you could get from our Council Tax Reduction page.

 Disabled Band Reduction Scheme